SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/05-retrieve-bp-dependants/README.md

 <i>Process mock service reponse - JSON to XML Converter and Content Modifier</i>
 </p>

 👉 First, add another `JSON to XML converter` after the Request Reply step.
 Then, add a `Content Modifier` and create a new property called `employee_country`.
-Given that our payload is in XML format, we can use XPath to retrieve the .
-Set `/d/to_BusinessPartnerAddress/results/Country` as the XPath.
+Given that our payload is in XML format, we can use XPath to retrieve the employee's country from the to_BusinessPartnerAddress structure.
+Set `XPath` as the *Source Type*, `/d/to_BusinessPartnerAddress/results/Country` as the *Source Value* and `java.lang.String` as the *Data Type*.

 Our response payload contains a field that we can use as "root node" - `d`.
 We don't need to add a root node so we can unselect the `Add XML Root Element checkbox` when configuring the converter.